 Task.connectwill be overridden by modified hyperparameters.

 The sections of ClearML Task are made up of the information that a task captures and stores, which consists of code execution details and execution outputs.
 This information is used for tracking and visualizing results, reproducing, tuning, and comparing experiments, and executing workflows.

 - Git information

 - Uncommitted code modifications

 The captured execution output includes:

-To view a more in depth description of each task section, see Tracking Experiments and Visualizing Results.
+For a more in-depth description of each task section, see Tracking Experiments and Visualizing Results.

 ClearML logs a task's hyperparameters specified as command line arguments, environment or code level variables.
 This allows experiments to be reproduced, and their hyperparameters and results can be saved and compared, which is key to understanding model behavior.

 Hyperparameters can be added from anywhere in your code, and ClearML provides multiple ways to log them.
 If you specify your parameters using popular python packages, such as argparse and click, all you need to do is initialize a task, and ClearML will automatically log the parameters.
 ClearML also provides methods to explicitly report parameters.